nohgu21/Do-It-App/README.md

 ---

 # What Helped Me Overcome These Challenges
-Having a solid foundation in basic JavaScript was crucial for solving these React-specific problems.
+Doing this entire project, I realised even though React and JS were different, having a foundation in basic JavaScript was crucial for solving these React-specific problems.
 Concepts like:
 - Variable scoping and hoisting
 - Object and array destructuring
 - Async/await and promises